 To isolate the distinctive properties of compressive and vortical turbulence, we simulate isothermal turbulence by applying a stochastic forcing that is either vortical or compressive.
-In the latter case, the pressure enhancements, which are the result of energy injection of the forcing, are completely irrotational.
-It is only when the resulting spherical expansion waves interact with each other that some vorticity can be produced - especially for large Mach number, which is the ratio of root-mean-square (rms) velocity to the sound speed.
-Likewise, the purely vortical driving can lead to significant compression and finite flow divergences at larger Mach numbers (see, e.g., Federrath $et\ al.\ 2011$; Mattsson $et\ al.\ 2019a$).
+The assumption of isothermality is often made in the context of interstellar turbulence (Stone, Ostriker & Gammie 1998; Padoan & Nordlund 2002; Mac Low & Klessen 2004b), and can be motivated by short heating and cooling times.
+However, this justification may well be questioned, and we therefore regard isothermality as the simplest assumption to focus on the new effects of compressibility.
+Including physically motivated heating and cooling processes could lead to other new effects that are not specific to compressibility.
+For compressive forcing, the pressure enhancements, which are the result of energy injection of the forcing, are completely compressive.
+It is only when the resulting spherical expansion waves interact with each other that some vorticity can be produced - especially for large Mach number, which is the ratio of root-mean-square

+(r.m.s.) velocity to the sound speed.
+Likewise, the purely vortical driving can lead to significant compression and finite flow divergences at larger Mach numbers (see, e.g. Federrath et al. 2011; Mattsson et al. 2019a).

-For acoustic turbulence, the energy spectra drop slightly more rapidly with wavenumber k (like k^{-2}) compared to the $k^{-5/3}$ Kolmogorov spectrum for vortical turbulence (Kadomtsev & Petviashvili 1973).
+For purely acoustic turbulence, the energy spectra drop slightly more rapidly with wavenumber k (like k^{-2}) compared with the $k^{-5/3}$ Kolmogorov spectrum for vortical turbulence (Kadomtsev & Petviashvili 1973).
 Acoustic turbulence does not necessarily imply large Mach numbers, because the bulk speed may well be less than the wave speed.
+Owing to viscosity, purely irrotational flows cannot exist in reality and some level of vorticity will always be generated (Federrath et al. 2011).
+Therefore, we prefer to talk about compressive turbulence instead.
 Our primary interest lies in the clustering of particles in these two types of flows for small and large Mach numbers.